alexKleider/phInfo/README.md

 Have a look through the initial comments in `create-server.sh`.
 It's unlikely there'll be anything you need to change.

-        cd ~/phInfo
-        ./create-server.sh
+        cd phInfo  # AdvUsr substitute `cd $REPO` ./create-server.sh

-Wait for a few minutes for your target machine to reboot and then direct your staging machine's WiFi to the target WiFi access point.
+Wait for a few minutes for your target machine to reboot and then you can check functionality by using any client machine to connect to the server's WiFi access point.
 The SSID will be 'piServer' unless you've previously changed it by editing `hostapd.conf`.
-If all has gone well, pointing your browser to `rachel.lan` will take you to the example static HTML home page.
+If all has gone well, pointing your client browser to `rachel.lan` will take you to the example static HTML home page.
-Once the test has passed point your staging machine's WiFi back to your home network.

 ### Pathagar Book Server